shawnweisfeld/DallasXamlComposition/README.md

 User Controls are your first line of XAML composition.
 Use them to organize your code and avoid a big ball of mud.

-* Inherits the DataContext from the container.
+* Give each control internal whitespace.
-* Can specify DependencyProperties that the container can bind to.
+* Put a margin around the container to balance the internal and external whitespace.

 Example user control: Page layout.